OpenScienceMOOC/Module-1-Open-Principles/content_development/Task_1.md

 ##** BONUS STEP**<a name="bonus"></a>

-Hopefully, you just wrote something pretty awesome, that you are proud of and want to share with others.
+Hopefully, you just wrote something pretty awesome and useful, that you are proud of and want to share with others.
 I mean, after all that effort, why would you not want to?
-Let's make this a reality.
+If you do want to do so, then let's make this a reality.

 There are two ways to go about this.
 If you have an existing website or blog, post it there.
 That was easy!